 Australia has responded to the need to reduce its emissions with a number of laws and many programs.

 The National Greenhouse and Energy Reporting Act 2007 (Cth) provides a national framework for large greenhouse gas emitters, energy producers and energy consumers to report their emissions, energy production and energy consumption.
 However, there is no charge imposed on emissions by that Act.

-The carbon price was repealed in 2014 and replaced by the Emissions Reduction Fund, which pays polluters to reduce their emissions but does not impose a price on carbon pollution.
+The carbon price, imposed on domestic carbon emissions under the Clean Energy Act 2011 (Cth) (no longer in force) was repealed and replaced in 2014 by the Emissions Reduction Fund, which pays polluters to reduce their emissions but does not impose a price on carbon pollution.

 The Queensland Government had a wide range of policies and initiatives to respond to climate change, however, most of these been wound back in recent years such as by removing the feed-in tariff for solar power from homes.